 About this listing

-This 2,000 sq ft apt within mansion is by walkable Mt Airy Village --"Best Philly neighborhood" says Money magazine.
-Hi ceilings, oak floors, big windows overlook trees & gardens...romantic or for family/group.
+Huge 2,000 sq ft apt within a 10,000 sf 1909 mansion, by walkable Mt Airy Village--"Best Philly neighborhood" says Money magazine.
+Hi ceilings, oak floors and big windows overlook trees & gardens...romantic or for family/group.
+Full kitchen, working fireplace.
 Easy to downtown too.

 This home is grand yet relaxed, light-filled and airy.
 The magnate who built this Greek Revival mansion in 1909 created 10,000 sq ft of grandeur.
 50 years later, his heirs converted one wing to their own complete home.
 Voila!
 It is the prime wing-- and itself 2,000 sq ft. (that's not a typo!) that is being offered.